hollyyfc/hollyyfc.github.io/index.md

 # 👋 Hello there!

 I am an aspiring data scientist and Master's student in the Department of  Statistical Science at Duke University, where I also obtained my Bachelor's in Statistical Science (Data Science Concentration) and a Minor in Computer Science.
 My academic journey has been marked by a deep research commitment to statistical analysis, machine learning, and data science, with special focuses on natural language processing, Bayesian statistics, and creative data visualizations.
-Take a look of my previous **research** and **intern projects** in R and Python, and let me know if you are interested! [👉View My Resume](/Yifan\ \(Holly\)\ Cui\ Resume.pdf)
+Take a look of my previous **research** and **intern projects** in R and Python, and let me know if you are interested! [👉View My Resume](/Yifan%20(Holly)%20Cui%20Resume.pdf)

 Beyond academia, I was an active member of the Duke community, contributing as a Project Manager & Data Analyst in the **Duke Impact Investment Group** and as the Chief Technology Officer in the **Duke Statistical Science Majors Union**.
 Additionally, I have been a **teaching assistant** with 3+ years of experience.
 Feel free to reach out for project advice and business case studies.